duhyundev/TIL/README.md

   > Tree decision is big issue.
   > thinking(navigating) and driving is seperated. in JS, driving ability is so important to me now. more like JS. but JS is ugly yet.

+### 190606 (THU)
+- today is holiday

+- N-Queens Sprint 1
+  > data format for board and chess rook
+  > at least, one exact solution for n = 3,4,5
+  > should refactory the soultion for general n

+- Git flow
+  > git reset HEAD~1
+  > should know more branch master forked repository ...

+——-